Organized by Westrade Group, it is one of the biggest events dedicated to information technology, business, and outsourcing.

 “For the last three years we’ve been intently studying the global sourcing industry.
 OSX is our response to these very issues; the only event you will ever need to attend to inform your future sourcing and technology strategies, brought to you in a unique way.” – Paul Harwood, managing director of Westrade Group.

 The booming technologies created a landscape that makes it increasingly hard for businesses to stay competitive without embracing innovation.

 But it wasn’t the only focus at the event with many pressing economic and legal issues taking centre stage.

 Brexit makes it hard for UK business to cover an acute shortage of skilled personnel in the tech sector with EU citizens.

-Outsourcing can kill two birds with one stone: increase business efficiency and give UK companies an access to a near-infinite pool of skilled personnel.
+Outsourcing can kill two birds with one stone: increase business efficiency and give UK companies access to a near-infinite pool of skilled personnel.

 The market has changed in the last 10 years.
 Body shopping and good value labour no longer define outsourcing.
 New technologies force companies to provide top-quality services and build long-term relationships.

 Our CEO and founder Oleg Nesterov joined a panel discussion where 30 top experts and IT founders shared their thoughts on various technology and business issues.
 During a Q&A session at the OSX conference, he was asked several questions about the current state of outsourcing and its future.

 What is your engagement model and how do you see it changing with modern trends?

 We use most of the popular models like time and materials or fixed price.
 In my experience, more and more clients want to start their partnership with a fixed price contract.
 In fact, we recommend it to our new clients as a way to reduce initial risks.
 We also use a guesstimate model with more flexible estimates to account for the changing requirements.